jundalisay/superb/content/en/research/sarkar/farming/section-1/creeping-tubers.md

 - Sweet juice potato and sweet potato are also sugar crops and are discussed in that section.
 - Elephantum Potato (Khámálu)

-Elephantum potato is a three year crop.
+Elephantum potato is a 3-year crop.
 It has more food value than sugar beet, but it takes longer to grow.

 It should be pruned every 45 days, and the offcuts fed to farm animals.

-The land may also be suitably used for cultivating bamboo, cane, banana, papaya, etc. As this variety of potato is a climber, it can use these plants for the purpose of ascending.
+The land may also be suitably used for cultivating bamboo, cane, banana, papaya, etc. As this variety of potato is a climber, it can use these plants to climb up.

 ## Non-creeping Tuber Vegetables